 If you’re looking to cut your carb intake and need a great pellet grill dinner recipe, then look no further than this Low Carb Smoked Meatloaf.
 Trust me; you won’t miss the carbs.

-Filler: This smoked meatloaf recipe calls for almond flour as a substitute for regular breadcrumbs, but you can also use low-carb bread crumbs or crushed pork rinds (pork panko) for this recipe.
+- Filler: This smoked meatloaf recipe calls for almond flour as a substitute for regular breadcrumbs, but you can also use low carb bread crumbs or crushed pork rinds (pork panko) for this recipe.
 Adjust for salt content, as some pork rind products contain extra sodium.
-I tend to stick with nut flours to keep it simple.
+I tend to stick with almond or pecan flour to keep it simple.
+Purchase a large bag of almond flour from a bulk goods store and keep it sealed up tightly in the refrigerator.
+This extends its shelf life, and can be used as a substitute for breadcrumbs in recipes like meatballs.

-Sugar-Free Ketchup: Not all sugar-free ketchup are created equal.
-Some of them contain high amounts of sugar substitutes that leave your tongue numb and your stomach sick.
-For best results, I use organic unsweetened ketchup.
+- Sugar-Free Ketchup: Not all sugar-free ketchup are created equally.
+For best results, I use organic unsweetened ketchup for the topping on this low carb smoked meatloaf.
 If you can handle the extra sucralose, then, by all means, use a sugar-free or no sugar added variety.
+You can also substitute the meatloaf topping in this recipe for 1/2 cup Keto Barbecue Sauce.

 Side dish recommendations: